Introduction to GP¶

 We have already discussed that the measure of a program’s fitness is through some function that evaluates the program’s predictions compared to some ground truth.
 But with functions like division in the function set, what happens if your denominator happens to be close to zero?
 In the case of zero division, or near-zero division in a computer program, the result happens to be an infinite quantity.
 So there goes your error for the entire test set, even if all other fitness samples were evaluated almost perfectly!

-Thus, a critical component of rugged GP becomes apparent, we need to protect against such cases for functions that might break for certain arguments.
-Functions like division must be modified to be able to accept any input argument that could turn up to return a valid number at evaluation so that nodes higher up the tree can successfully evaluate their output.
+Thus, a critical component of rugged GP becomes apparent: we need to protect against such cases for functions that might break for certain arguments.
+Functions like division must be modified to be able to accept any input argument and still return a valid number at evaluation so that nodes higher up the tree can successfully evaluate their output.

 gplearn, several protected functions are used: